sonic-net/SONiC/doc/mgmt/Show_Running_Configuration_HLD.md

 {% endif %}
 ```

+###### 7.1.3.10
-###### 3.6 View level callback plugin (xml_tag: data_and_rernder_cb)
+Command or View level callback plugin (xml_tag: data_and_rernder_cb)
 Infra will call the callback with the arguments provided by the XML tags.
 The mapping of XML tag 'data_and_rernder_cb' value to internal callback function name is to be added in file CLI/acioner/show_config_data.py

-Notes:
+#### 7.2 Notes
-When introducing a new CLI view, it must be added to the view list
-in the actioner script (actioner/show_config_data.py).
-The position of view in the list is critical for correct ordering of commands display.
+1. When introducing a new CLI view, it must be added to the view list in the actioner script (actioner/show_config_data.py).
+The position of view in the list is critical for correct ordering of commands in the ouput.
 Also, all the child views of the new view must be listed in the right order.
+2. Do not have any spaces in the tags.
+3. While the developers are implementing the 'show running-configuration' for commands, they should validate the  output for every command comprehensively.
+Each command should be tested by configuring its parameters in all possible combinations and making sure they are rendered correctly in the 'show running-configuration' output.
+If some command combinations are not rendered after making sure the   tags are placed correctly, then it is possible that command is not supported for automate rendering.
+The entire command will then have to be supported by implementing the rendering using the callback method.

+### 8 Command Order
+The order of commands in the 'show running-configuration' output is based on following rules.

+At the top level, the views are ordered based on the list named 'config_view_hierarchy' defined in file config_show_data.py.

+The order of commands in a view is determined by 2 factors.
+1. For commands in the view in the xml file, the order is based on the order of the definition of those commands in the file.
+2. If a view is spread across multiple xml files, the order of commands between files for the same view can be defined in config_db_data.py.

+If the view is spread across multiple files, and the order is not specified in the config_db_data.py, then the command order will be arbitrary in a view.
+However, the commands in a view listed in the same file, will still be as per the order they are defined in the file.

+For e.g. config-if-view is defined across interface.xml, vrf.xml,  ipv4.xml, and ipv6.xml.

+Only commands in view across mulitple files requiring strict ordering have to be defined in config_db_data.py.
+Those commands will be listed first, the rest would be in arbitrary order in the view.

-###### 3.7 CLI view based 'show configuration'
+### 9 CLI view based show configuration

 'show configuration' command is an application specific requirement.
 If an application needs to show the configuration at its view level, it has to implement this command in that CLI view.
 The actioner must call the API provided by the infra to render the configuration.